Project overview

 Creating MAKERS Spaces

-Building on the success of the MAKERS project, the Creating MAKERS Spaces initiative will develop a guide and toolkit to help other higher and further education institutions implement similar programmes.
+Building on the success of the MAKERS project, the Creating MAKERS Spaces initiative has developed a guide and toolkit to help other higher and further education institutions implement similar programmes.
 The focus is on improving students’ sense of belonging and hands-on engineering skills, particularly among under-represented groups, while embedding sustainability and community engagement.

 The toolkit will provide practical guidance on: